turingschool/curriculum-site/module2/lessons/css_intro_to_layout.md

 - What is the difference between inline, block and inline-block?
 - List out three elements that are block level by default.
 - List out three elements that are inline level by default.
-- Write down at least one question you have about the display property for class tomorrow.
+- Write down at least one question you have about the display property for the upcoming CSS: Flexbox class.

 </section>